Dr. Toon de Kroon

 Membrane Lipid Homeostasis

+Cells and cell organelles are confined by membranes, approximately 6 nm thick boundaries that consist of lipids organized in a bilayer with proteins embedded and associated.
 Membrane lipid composition determines the physical properties of biological membranes that are crucial for maintaining the membrane barrier and for the functioning of membrane proteins.
 Research in the group is aimed at understanding the principles that govern bulk membrane lipid composition and at identifying the underlying sensor-effector modules.
-These topics are investigated in the model eukaryote S. cerevisiae using biochemical, molecular biological, genetic and chemical biological approaches.
+These topics are investigated in the model eukaryote S. cerevisiae (baker’s yeast) using biochemical, molecular biological, and genetic approaches.

 Interplay between membrane lipid class and acyl chain composition

-By gradually reducing the content of phosphatidylcholine (PC) from 40 % to below 1% of total membrane phospholipids we identified a novel regulatory mechanism for membrane lipid composition in yeast.
-The loss of the bilayer lipid PC is compensated for by a rise in the non-bilayer preferring lipid phosphatidylethanolamine (PE).
-Mass spec analysis revealed that PC depletion is accompanied by dramatic changes in the acyl chain composition of PE that reduce its non-bilayer propensity.
+We have previously demonstrated that shortening of average acyl chain length is sufficient to render the major membrane lipid phosphatidyl-choline (PC) redundant.
+The loss of PC is compensated for by a rise in the non-bilayer preferring lipid phosphatidylethanolamine (PE).
+Mass spec analysis revealed that PC depletion is accompanied by dramatic changes in the acyl chain composition of PE that reduce its non-bilayer propensity and increase membrane fluidity.
+Current research takes advantage of the yeast PC biosynthetic mutants to identify gene products affecting acyl chain length.